 I hope that you find this textbook useful.
 If you find any errors, or if you have any suggestions as to how the material could be better arranged or presented, please let me know.
-(The great thing about an open source textbook is that it can be edited at any time!)
-In particular, if you find a particular topic that you think needs further explanation, or more examples, or more exercises, please let us know.
-My hope is that this text will be improved every time it is used for this course.
+(One advantage of an open source textbook is that it can be edited at any time!)